Locale/server/README.md

 - [ ] Define usage patterns for common translation workflows.
 - [ ] Dissociate storage from the API interface.
 - [ ] Packageable, run anywhere, on any infrastructure.
+- [ ] Automatic hashing of keys and content.

 # Schema